adobe/acc-js-sdk/README.md

 ## Error Management

-If an API call fails (SOAP fault or HTTP error), a `SoapException` object is thrown.
+If an API call fails (SOAP fault or HTTP error), a `CampaignException` object is thrown.
 This object contains the following attributes

 * `message` a message describing the error
 * `stack` the stack trace